AniruthSuresh/Real-Time-Visual-Servoing-Grasping/README.md

 ### Installation and Setup

-1. Make sure to pull submodules by running the following command:
+1. Make sure to pull submodules after cloning it by running the following command:
    ```bash
    git submodule update --init --recursive